 Upon completion of the Arizona Department of Education high school graduation requirements, the ADCRR Education District issues a high school diploma.
 Obtaining a high school diploma is an important achievement that can lead to other educational and career opportunities within ADCRR and in the community when released.

-Please mail official transcripts to: Arizona Department of Corrections, School Registrar, 801 S. 16th Street m/c 800, Phoenix, AZ 85034 or, email official transcript to: [email protected]
+Please mail official transcripts to the Arizona Department of Corrections, School Registrar, 701 E Jefferson St, MC320, Phoenix, AZ 85034, or email official transcript to [email protected].

 Functional Literacy